SumoLogic/sumologic-documentation/docs/observability/aws/integrations/aws-ec2-host-metrics.md

 * Quickly identify instances with high and low CPU and memory utilization.
 * Monitor average statistics across various resource dimensions across all of your EC2 instances.
-* Identify trends and deviations in resource usage across instance types, based upon which you can identify which instance types need to be resized.
+* Identify resource usage patterns and deviations across instance types to determine which instance types should be resized.
 * Monitor average CPU utilization by instance type.

 <img src={useBaseUrl('img/observability/1.2.-AWS-EC2-Overview-Host-OS-metrics.png')} alt="AWS_EC2_Overview"/>